 Adverbs modify verbs.
-They tell you how something is done.
+They tell you how something is done, when something is done, or where something is done.

 She sings beautifully.